Sam-app/Speech-Commanded-Media-Player/README.md

 -This  Demo made for College Assessment

-To use speech command use those speech commands
+To use app call those speech commands

  "open file " = > to open file